- What is a nominal voltage?

 Dimming is controlled through battery SOC or through dawn to dusk/middle of night settings.
 These settings are compatible with one another, so you can dim your load with SOC/battery voltage and with dawn to dusk/middle of night mode.
 This dimming combination can make your lighting system even more energy efficient.

-What do each of the values correspond to under the “battery charge regime settings” section?
+- What values correspond to the individual values in the section “Battery charge regime settings” (only available if the “EXPERT MODE ENABLED” is activated)?
 What does the terminology mean exactly?

-Customized settings are disabled in this section because our engineers have determined that these settings best extend battery life.
-Depending on the battery type you choose, these values will change for different lead acid chemistries (flooded versus sealed).
+Custom settings are disabled in this section "EXPERT MODE DISABLED" as our engineers have determined that these default settings are best suited to extend the life of lead-acid batteries.
+Depending on the type of battery selected, these values will change for different lead acid chemistries (liquid or sealed).